-GASB Statement No 91, Conduit Debt Obligations.
-Issued May 2019, this statement will improve financial reporting by eliminating the existing option for issuers to report conduit debt obligations as their own liabilities, thereby ending significant diversity in practice.
-GASB Statement No. 91 will be effective for the District for fiscal year ending June 30, 2022.
+GASB Statement No. 91, Conduit Debt Obligations.
+The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
+GASB Statement No. 91 will be effective for the District for fiscal year ending June 30, 2023.